valeriupredoi/COVID-19_LINEAR/README.md

 population densities etc).
 What matters is that Italy, within the past month, has introduced a set of strict control measures and these measures are now visible in the spread rate: a decrease of 40% in the spread rate.
-The UK is only now (18 March) starting to introduce such measures and the effect is left to be seen.
+The UK is only now (time of writing: 18 March, 2020) starting to introduce such measures and the effect is left to be seen.
 Just how important such a decrease of the spread rate is?
 Current numbers in Italy are ~32,000; at its initial rate that would mean in a week this number rises to ~310,000 resulting in 10,000 more deaths;
 a constant rate of 0.19 will result in a total of 120,000 cases in a week, with a total of 2,000 more